Back to PART 1 & 6 Complaints

 (j) As the Crucial Evidence had been disregarded, the SMF was able to ignore the actual reasons for the Applicant tenants not signing the lease renewal.

-(k) By reason of (a) to (j), the decisions within the RFD document has been arrived at, without the Crucial Evidence being considered.
+(k) By reason of (a) to (j-a), the decisions within the RFD document has been arrived at, without the Crucial Evidence being considered.

 (L) By reason of (a) to (k), it is believed that SMF on behalf of QCAT Administration, has wrongly given Impunity to the Dishonesty of the PM on behalf of the Respondents.